Do I need to pay to audition?

 You will need the sheet music for that song, as well.
-If you don't have a voice instructor or access to sheet music, you can purchase and download music from www.musicnotes.com - they have a huge library of music.
+If you don't have a voice instructor or access to sheet music, we recommend you download music from www.musicnotes.com - they have a huge library of music.
 Please either print the sheet music double-sided, hole punch it, and put it in a binder, or print it single-sided and tape it accordion-style.
 This is to make reading your sheet music easier for the accompanist!

 If you have a headshot and resume, please bring that with you.
-If not, any snapshot of yourself where we can see your face is great (please crop other people out of the shot, if any are present).
+If not, any snapshot of yourself, we have a camera e can take your picture with at auditions.
 If you do not have a resume, there is a place in the audition packet to list your experience (if any).

 Lastly, please bring your credit card or checkbook, your audition packet, and a list of your conflicts for the entire rehearsal and production period, if any.